nikhilsrajan/MyCppCollections/IO_File/README.md

 ### Example
 There are 5 people.

-4 people's names are Alex, Anne, Mindy Marx.
+4 people's names are Alex, Anne, Mindy, and Marx.

 Alex has "Employee Id" of 1 and "Salary" of 1000.0.